lokeshh/gsoc2016/source/_posts/2016-07-19-formula-language-week7-8.markdown

 The above code not only enables predictions with caetgory data but also reflects the powerful formula langauge.

+[Here's](http://nbviewer.jupyter.org/github/lokeshh/cat_notebook/blob/master/%5BExample%5D%20Formula%20language%20in%20Statsample-GLM.ipynb) a notebook that describes the use of formula language in Statsample-GLM using real life data.

 Lets have a look at Statsample now.

 ## Statsample